OttieOtter

 Harlan J. Smith Telescope - McDonald Observatory

-Tuesday morning, we left Davis Mountains State Park and had a delicious country style pancake and eggs breakfast at the Fort Davis Drugstore and Old Country Inn.
+We packed our gear on Tuesday, attached the trailer to our truck, and departed David Mountains State Park.
+We drove a few miles into town and had a delicious country-style pancake and eggs breakfast at the Fort Davis Drugstore and Old Country Inn.

 Fort Davis Drugstore and Old Country Inn